Agile Working Policy

 Agile working |

 Agile working is the term used by the Society to describe how colleagues can work flexibly from different locations and/or at different times.
-In terms of location, it may be from an agreed Society premises, hot desking or home working. |
+In terms of location, it may be from an agreed Society premises, hot desking, home working, or another agreed location. |

 Flexible hours |